open-telemetry/opentelemetry-js/metapackages/plugins-node-all/README.md

 - [@opentelemetry/plugin-pg][otel-plugin-pg]
 - [@opentelemetry/plugin-redis][otel-plugin-redis]

-note: dns is excluded by default because it requires some manual configuration to prevent infinite loops with exporters.
+Note: [@opentelemetry/plugin-dns][otel-plugin-dns] is excluded by default because it requires some manual configuration to prevent infinite loops with exporters.

 ## Useful links
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>